Join our network. Make change happen.

 Nature-Based Solutions for Europe's Sustainable Development

 Pursuing economic targets of job creation, growth, and innovation while tackling global environmental challenges, has long been seen as impossible.
-However, any long-term economic competitiveness and security depends on the extent to which natural resources are used sustainably.
+However, any long-term economic competitiveness and security depends on the

 Policy Group(s):